davidhao2046/NvidiaDriverSettingTool_4_VizEngine/NVAPI-example-master/README.md

-# NVAPI-example
+# NvidiaDriverSettingTool_4_VizEngine

-NVAPI-example for Visual Studio 2015
+Visual Studio 2015

-Shows how to enumerate NVIDIA driver settings and change them.
+Based on the selection of the user to change the Nvidia Driver Setting for Viz Engine or Viz Artist accordingly.

 _Source links:_